-Since forming in 2002, Lawrence Modern has grown to more than 150 followers.
-In 2009, KU architectural historian Dennis Domer, with the help of locals Tom Harper and Bill Steele, spearheaded an extensive survey of modern houses in Lawrence, providing the basis for this website.
+Since forming in 2002, Lawrence Modern has grown to more than 175 followers.
+In 2009, KU architectural historian Dennis Domer, with the help of locals Tom Harper and Bill Steele, spearheaded an extensive two-year survey of modern houses in Lawrence, providing the basis for this website.
 In 2015, Prof. Tim Hossler in the Department of Design joined our “team”.

 Melissa Meyer designed the site and logo.
 Terri Erickson drew the Double Hyperbolic Paraboloid.
 The KU Spencer Library provided invaluable materials and support.
 Without their help, and the generosity of many others in the Lawrence community, this site would not have been possible.